evanLagan/CNN-Design-Assistant/README.md

 ### Example: Training Response for User-Defined Model

 Once a dataset is uploaded and a CNN model is created, users can trigger local training.
-The interface provides real-time feedback on the training process, including loss values, accuracy scores, and training time.
+The interface provides feedback on the training process, including loss values, accuracy scores, and training time.

 ![UI](screenshots/13.png)